Why & How to Reply to App Store Reviews

-Even though replying to bad reviews remains the priority, answering fans will show how much you care about them while at the same time putting your app under the spotlight.
+Even though replying to bad reviews remains the priority, answering fans will show how much you care about them.
+At the same time, it puts your app under the spotlight.
 In this example, Bumble goes one step further by engaging a user with its community.

 In AppTweak’s Reviews & Ratings section, you can filter reviews by keyword (as we did here) when searching for positive reviews, helping you better understand what is the sentiment of reviewers for specific keywords.

 Re-engaging frustrated users

-When dealing with complaints regarding technical aspects of your app, you should show users compassion and support.
+When dealing with complaints regarding technical aspects of your app, you should show your app users compassion and support.

 Too Good To Go’s reply to a customer complaint is another good example of dealing with bad reviews.
 Instead of simply sharing the contact details of the customer support service, they directly attempt to solve the customer’s issue.
 When store users see that your app provides relevant and personalized feedback, they will definitely be reassured, which will help drive conversion.

-The example below illustrates how valuing users’ reviews and showing them support can actually drive users to change their ratings.
+The following example illustrates how valuing users’ reviews and showing them support can actually drive users to change their ratings.

 It’s interesting to see that Brave has a quite straightforward and familiar way of communicating with its users.
 Instead of including long forms of address, Brave has a very natural and authentic way of communicating.
 You can feel they are not simply copy-pasting answers that have already been prepared.

-3 steps to reply to your app reviews on iOS or Android
+3 steps to reply to your app reviews for iOS or Android